 In the meantime, those small businesses and hundreds of thousands more like them, will continue to be the foundation of this country’s free market economy.

-In honor of Small Business Week, Woo Trader spoke with two of the most knowledgeable people on the planet when it comes to small business – Marcus Lemonis, host of Comcast (NASDAQ:CMCSAC) owned, CNBC’s The Profit and Tim Davis, President of United Parcel Service’s (NYSE:UPSC) The UPS Store.
+In honor of Small Business Week, Woo Trader spoke with two of the most knowledgeable people on the planet when it comes to small business – Marcus Lemonis, host of Comcast (NASDAQ:CMCSAD) owned, CNBC’s The Profit and Tim Davis, President of United Parcel Service’s (NYSE:UPSB) The UPS Store.

 Related: 60 Minutes Vs. Kimberly Clark